General Education Mission Statement

 General Education - a multi-year program that incorporates core curriculum courses plus other program components to create an academic experience that provides the foundation for life-long learning.

-Keystone Seminar- an experience or course that enables students to make connections based on material, information, and ideas encountered and developed during their undergraduate years.
+Keystone Seminar- a course that enables students to make connections based on material, information, and ideas encountered and developed during their undergraduate years.

 General Education Core Curriculum

 Ethical Citizenship for the 21st Century: A Program for General Education

 This program is to be completed by all Saint Francis University undergraduate students.